Spending Multiplier Calculator

 Total GDP = $25,000,000 + $50,000 = $25,050,000,

-This example helps you see the potential effect that the spending multiplier can have on an economy.
+This example helps you see the potent effect of the spending multiplier in action.
 Our calculator has a handy section showing exactly this.
-Once you calculate your spending multiplier, enter the value of spending and GDP to see the multiplier effect in action.
+Once you calculate your spending multiplier, enter the value of spending and GDP to see the multiplier effect.